gregfullard/100-days-of-code/log.md

 **Thoughts:** Scraped 21719 courses in 2.5 hours until the process terminated because it exceeded the configured number of errors allowed by the algorithm.
 Will run it overnight will a large number of allowed errors, just to see the total, but it seems like there are at least 40 000 courses on Udemy

 **Links:** N/A

+### Day 56: 2020-06-16

+**Today's Progress:**
+Switched track a little bit today and began working on some basic UI views for the ontology.
+Nothing fancy for now, just some SpringMVC with Thymeleaf templates

+**Thoughts:** First time I've really done something with Thymeleaf and it is very similar to sightly

+**Links:** N/A